PROGRAMMING

 Program Requirements

-1. The Government Advocacy Internship Program will span a period of eight weeks over the summer.
+1. Internships will span a period of seven weeks over the summer.

-2. Participants will be required to commit at least four days a week during regular business hours to their internship, as well as weekly dinner/evening workshop sessions.
+2. Participants will be required to commit at least three days a week during regular business hours to their internship, as well as weekly dinner/evening workshop sessions.

 3. The program will include an orientation led by Simon Wiesenthal Center staff.